Bromeley-Daggett Equestrian Center

 - Several of our students pair their equestrian minor with a major in biology to prepare for veterinary school.

-- Some students who are interested in careers in engineering or art & design take equestrian classes simply because it's a wonderful way to take advantage of all Alfred University has to offer, and because they want to stay involved with horses no matter what their career.
+- Some students who are interested in careers in engineering or art and design take equestrian classes simply because it's a wonderful way to take advantage of all Alfred University has to offer, and because they want to stay involved with horses no matter what their career.

 Courses are offered in English and Western riding, Draft Horse driving, and theory.